EDRN/eke.specimens/eke/specimens/README.txt

     >>> e.getSiteName()
     u"Dr Tongue's 3D Clinic"

-Again, zero specimens to start out.
+Again, zero participants to start out.
 Why?
 Because that value's computed from stored specimens.

 The stored specimens use the Products.DataGridField field-and-widget combination to edit and display that data.
 However, because it uses